List of Discworld characters: Ronald Saveloy

 Ronald Saveloy is a member of Cohen the Barbarian's Silver Horde.
 He appears in the seventeenth Discworld novel Interesting Times.
 Unlike the elderly warriors that comprise the Horde, Saveloy is a former teacher from Ankh-Morpork.
 After discovering the Horde at a hideout of theirs whilst on a fossil hunting holiday, Saveloy joins them partly due to the underwhelming prospects of his academic career.
 Maintaining his mild-mannered demeanour including a vegetarian diet, he endeavours to 'civilise' the barbarians.
 This extends to the Horde's plan to install Cohen as the Agatean Emperor, in effect "stealing the empire", by infiltrating the Forbidden City in Hunghung, engaging in subterfuge and distraction, and exiling the Emperor.
 Frustrated that most of the barbarians would rather ransack and pillage the Palace and that the Five Noble Families are willing to engage the Horde in open warfare for the throne, Saveloy reveals his ulterior motive: he wanted to give the Horde a tangible legacy since most of their past exploits of slaying mythical creatures, robbing temples and saving maidens had led to the common belief that they were not real.
 During the war between the Horde and the armies of the Five Families, Saveloy embraces barbarism, adopting berserker-style fighting techniques where he enjoys a warrior's demise.
-His soul is ferried a Valkyrie to the warrior's afterlife, where he considers the prospect of teaching evening classes and enquires about vegetarian options at the feasts.
+His soul is ferried by a Valkyrie to the warrior's afterlife, where he considers the prospect of teaching evening classes and enquires about vegetarian options at the feasts.